-For the Talladega you may find a Build Sheet under the back seat, in the back of the front seat, under the front seat or under the carpet but it might actually be almost anywhere.
+For the Talladega you may find a Build Sheet under the back seat, in the back of the front seat, under the front seat or under the carpet but it can be almost anywhere.

-Let’s start with the Build Sheet for your Talladega (see Example 1).
-Go to line E on the Build Sheet; now go over to line or box 38.
+First, look at your Build Sheet for your Talladega (see Example 1).
+Go to line “E” on the Build Sheet; now go over to line or box “38”.
 You will see in this example the code E-38; this is for “Hood Lock Pins”.
 You will see the box has no mark or “X” in it.

 You can click on the images below to enlarge them several time.

 Next, review the Marti Report for your Talladega and it will seldom list “Hood Pins” but some have been known to have “Hood Pins” listed as an option.

 Take a good hard look at any Talladega and you will find holes in the radiator core support for hood pins; See Picture 1 below.
 There are even some Talladegas with hood pins.
 There are plenty of publicity photos from back in the day that show pre-production Talladegas with hood scoops and hood pins.
 This is still not evidence that some production Talladegas had ram air or hood pins?